algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x67
 - Stack: ..., A: []byte, B &rarr; ...
-- write key A and value B to global state of the current application
+- write B to key A in the global state of the current application
 - Availability: v2
 - Mode: Application